-Before Pegasus, as President & CEO of ACCION International, Chu participated in the founding of several regulated microfinance institutions and banks throughout Latin America, including Banco Solidario, which under his chairmanship has been the most profitable bank in Bolivia, Mibanco in Peru and Compartamos Banco, which following its IPO in the Mexican Stock Exchange in 2007 has been incorporated into that exchange's index.
+Before Pegasus, as President & CEO of ACCION International, Chu participated in the founding of several regulated microfinance banks throughout Latin America, including Banco Solidario, which under his chairmanship has been the most profitable bank in Bolivia, Mibanco in Peru and Compartamos Banco, which following its IPO in the Mexican Stock Exchange in 2007 has been incorporated into that exchange's index.

 Chu graduated with an A.B.(Honors) from Dartmouth College and received a M.B.A. with highest distinction (Baker Scholar) from Harvard Business School.

 Chu was born in Kunming, China and grew up in Montevideo, Uruguay.
 He and his wife Victoria Cowling Chu reside in West Newton, MA.